Articles of Association

 The provisions of the Turkish Commercial Code shall be applied to notices regarding decrease of capital or liquidation of the Company.

 The Board of Directors of the company shall be composed of 7 (seven) members elected by the general assembly of shareholders, from among the shareholders or their nominees.

-Four of the seven members shall be elected at the meeting of the Shareholders from among the candidates nominated by Group A shareholders, provided that two of the seven shall be elected from among the candidates nominated by OEP RHEA Turkey Tech B. and one member shall be elected from among the nominees of Turkish Armed Forces Foundation, and three members shall be elected from among the nominees of the Group B shareholders.
+Four of the seven members shall be elected at the meeting of the Shareholders from among the candidates nominated by Group A shareholders, provided that two of the seven shall be elected from among the candidates nominated by ZTE Cooperatief U.A. and one member shall be elected from among the nominees of Turkish Armed Forces Foundation, and three members shall be elected from among the nominees of the Group B shareholders.